Ogcocephalus corniger

-Ogcocephalus corniger, the longnose batfish, is a species of batfish found at depths between 29 and 230 m in the Atlantic Ocean, ranging from North Carolina to the Gulf of Mexico and the Bahamas.
+Ogcocephalus corniger, the longnose batfish, is a species of ray-finned fish belonging to the family Ogcocephalidae, the deep sea batfishes.
+This fish is found at depths between 29 and 230 m in the Atlantic Ocean, ranging from North Carolina to the Gulf of Mexico and the Bahamas.
 Like other members of the family Ogcocephalidae, it has a flat triangular body with coloring varying from yellowish to purple with pale, round spots.
 The lips are orange-red.
 Projecting from its head is a characteristic structure that is shared by other anglerfish.

+Taxonomy

+Ogcocephalus corniger was first formally described in 1980 by the American ichthyologist Margaret G. Bradbury with its type locality given as the Gulf coast of Florida at 29°00'N, 85°01'W from a depth 16–20 fathom.
+The genus Ogcocephalus is classified within the "Eastern Pacific/Western Atlantic clade" of the family Ogcocephalidae.
+The family Ogcocephalidae is classified in the monotypic suborder Ogcocephaloidei within the order Lophiiformes, the anglerfishes in the 5th edition of Fishes of the World.

+Etymology

+Ogcocephalus corniger is a member of the genus Ogcocephalus, the name of which is a combination of ogkos, which means "hook", and cephalus, meaning "head", an allusion to the pointed rostrum on the snout of the type species.
+The specific name corniger, suffixes cornus, meaning "horn", with niger, meaning "to bear", an allusion to the long and upwards pointing rostrum on the snout of this species.